Mosaics of Sepphoris

 This page reviews the magnificent Mosaics found in the Roman and Byzantine city of Lower Galilee.

 Sepphoris (Zippori) was a major Roman and Byzantine city, the capital and heart of the Galilee province.
-It is reviewed in another page, which includes the most famous mosaic in Sepphoris - the Mona Lisa of the Galilee.
+It is reviewed in another page.

 A sample of its rich mosaic floors is presented here.
 The mosaics were laid during the Roman and Byzantine periods - 2nd to the 7th C AD.
 They were laid out in public streets, public buildings, synagogues and villas.
 Their colorful decorations made this ancient city unique - rightfully deserving the title of the "diamond of the Galilee".